chz816/chz816.github.io/_pages/about.md

 My name is Rachel Chujie Zheng.
 I am currently a 2nd-year Ph.D. student at the [Institute for Financial Services Analytics](https://lerner.udel.edu/centers/institute-for-financial-services-analytics/), University of Delaware.
 I am fortunate to be advised by Prof. [Harry Jiannan Wang](https://lerner.udel.edu/faculty-staff-directory/jiannan-harry-wang/).

-My research topics include Natural Language Processing, Information Retrieval, and Machine Learning.
+My research topics include Natural Language Processing and Machine Learning.
 I am expected to graduate in Spring 2022.

 I am also enrolled in the [Online Master of Computer Science program](https://www.omscs.gatech.edu/) at the Georgia Institute of Technology, and I am expected to finish the coursework in Summer 2022.